Rock and Roll All Nite: Other versions

 The original version of the song, as it appears on Dressed To Kill, does not have a guitar solo, while many later versions do have one.
 The Kiss Unplugged version features Ace Frehley and Bruce Kulick sharing the solo.
 The Unplugged version was released as a single and reached number 13 on Billboard's Mainstream Rock Tracks.
 The original version also ends while fading away; all live versions end with the last notes of another Dressed to Kill song, "Getaway" (which, as indicated above, was released as the studio-version single's B-side).
 The chorus of Alive!s version of the song is played at the beginning of "Detroit Rock City", from 1976's Destroyer.

 Kiss collaborated with Japanese girl group Momoiro Clover Z on the single "Yume no Ukiyo ni Saite Mi na", consisting of the title track and a version of "Rock and Roll All Nite".

-Appearances

-"Rock and Roll All Nite" has appeared on the following Kiss albums:
+Dr. Teeth and the Electric Mayhem covered the song for the first episode of the 2023 series The Muppets Mayhem and its soundtrack.